The Costs of a DWI

 Fines: up to $500

-In Missouri your typical first time DWI is considered a Class B Misdemeanor, which carries with it a punishment of up to $500 in fines, as well as up to 6 months in jail.
-However, in most cases a first time offender will not receive a only a fine, and will typically be placed on probation for up to two years for the first DWI.
+In Missouri your typical first time DWI is considered a Class B Misdemeanor, which carries with it a punishment of up to $1000 in fines, as well as up to 6 months in jail.
+However, an attorney may be able to negotiate an alternative disposition where a first time offender is able to avoid a conviction and jail time and instead be placed on probation.
+Keep in mind that if you are placed on probation for a DWI in Missouri you will likely be required to pay fees to the supervising probation agency.
+See more information on this below.

 Court Costs: $100 or more

-As with every court case, from simple speeding tickets to more complicated felony criminal charges, there will be court costs associated with the case that must be paid at the conclusion.
+As with every court case, from simple speeding tickets to more complicated felony criminal charges, there will be court costs associated with the case that must be paid at the conclusion of your court case.

 Probation Fees: $600

-Most probation terms handed down by the court are for a period of 2 years.
+Typically courts will require a first time DWI offender to be placed on probation for a period of 2 years.
 These individuals are normally supervised by a private probation company in the St. Louis area and thus, it is up to the individual to pay for such fees associated with the private probation office’s supervision.

 SATOP: $505 – $1381